-Several projects are underway at the Painted Desert Community Complex, mostly structural stabilization, window upgrades, and energy improvements, including a solar array that will supply the Community Building and School with all the power needed.
+Several projects were undertaken at the Painted Desert Community Complex, mostly structural stabilization, window upgrades, and energy improvements, including a solar array that supplies the Community Building and School with all the power needed.

-The park has entered into a partnership with the National Trust for Historic Preservation for the sustainable rehabilitation of the Complex, particularly focused on restoring the character-defining features such as the glass storefront on the Painted Desert Oasis building (concession building), the flat roofs on the Oasis and Visitor Center buildings, and the Terrace off the Library in the Visitor Center building.
+The park entered into a partnership with the National Trust for Historic Preservation from 2014 to 2016 for the sustainable rehabilitation of the Complex, particularly focused on restoring the character-defining features such as the glass storefront on the Painted Desert Oasis building (concession building).

 That project was accomplished in 2017 through a grant from the American Express Foundation, through the National Trust, matched by the National Park Service Centennial program.